Intermax-Cloudsourcing/blur/README.md

 ### Configuration Options

 - **tables**: An array of tables to obfuscate
-  - **columns**: The columns to obfuscate and the obfuscation method to use.
+  - **columns**: (Optional, can be omitted when the table needs to be cleared) The columns to obfuscate and the obfuscation method to use.
 Only columns that should be obfuscated need to be specified.
   - **chunk_size**: (Optional) The number of records to process at once (default: 2000).
 See [Performance Considerations](#performance-considerations)
   - **keys**: (Optional) The key columns to use.
 The key columns are discovered when obfuscating, but if that fails (for example when there are no primary keys) the unique 'key' can be specified.
   - **method**: (Optional) The method to use for obfuscation (default: 'update', alternative: 'clear' to clear the table.
 This can be useful for tables like `jobs` or tables that store audit logs.)